abed-77/abdallah-yousef/README.md

 As a daily update, this project is place to reflect on the tools and resources used and learned while progressing this course.

 This Project is under MIT Liscence.

+# Lab - 04

+## About Me Project - Pair Programming

+### Refactored code and fixed loops
+- Driver: Elias Dadoush
+- Navigator: Abdallah Yousef

+For today's lab session, we had to utilize pair programming.
+We moved logic for all questions into functions so as to make the code more readable and understandable.
+We also fixed problems with the while-loop and fixed the syntax of the code.